 Skirts, pants, and other casual dress attire may be worn for dinner.
 Please bring a bathing suit for the swimming pool and wear clothing over bathing suits in the public areas.
 Clothing is optional in the bathhouse.
 Please help support the monastic setting by not wearing revealing clothing.
 Slip-on shoes or sandals are useful at Tassajara, as shoes are not worn in the guest rooms or meditation hall.

 It is strongly advised that guests experience Tassajara for themselves before deciding whether to bring their children.
+Due to the remote nature of Tassajara, we advise against bringing sick children or children with special medical/dietary needs.
+There is no childcare or designated children's play area, and children must be supervised by an adult at all times.
 Staff, students, and guests strive to maintain the quiet and tranquil atmosphere of Tassajara, and may request that a child's volume level is moderated.
-There is no childcare or designated children's play area, and children must be supervised by an adult at all times.
 Certain cabins are more suitable for children; please inquire when making a reservation.

 Pets and Service Dogs

 Please do not bring pets to Tassajara; this includes the parking area.

 1) At Tassajara, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.

 2) The task(s) performed by the dog must be directly related to the person's disability.